 Meet our team

-Stephen Jackson is a Founder and Director of Neurotherapeutics Ltd, Professor of Cognitive Neuroscience at the University of Nottingham, and has more than 30 years research experience investigating human sensorimotor function in health and disorder.
+Stephen Jackson is a Founder and Chief Scientific Officer of Neurotherapeutics Ltd, Professor of Cognitive Neuroscience at the University of Nottingham and has over 30 years research experience investigating human sensorimotor function in health and disorder.

-He is the first recipient of the ‘Dirk Bakker Visiting Professorship’ awarded by the Stichting Neuropsychologie Nederland (Dutch Neuropsychology Society) and is currently a member of the Scientific Advisory Board of the Federation of European Societies for Neuropsychology (FESN).
-Stephen has previously served as President of the British Association for Cognitive Neuroscience (BACN), Director of the University of Nottingham’s Institute of Neuroscience, and from 2007–2012 he chaired a European Research Network Programme (RNP) on ‘Human Sensorimotor Function in Health and Disease’.
+He is the first recipient of the ‘Dirk Bakker Visiting Professorship’ awarded by the Stichting Neuropsychologie Nederland (Dutch Neuropsychology Society) and is currently Chair of the Scientific Advisory Board of the Federation of European Societies for Neuropsychology (FESN).
+Stephen has previously served as President of the British Association for Cognitive Neuroscience (BACN), Director of the University of Nottingham’s Institute of Neuroscience and from 2007–2012 he chaired a European Research Network Programme (RNP) on ‘Human Sensorimotor Function in Health and Disease’.

-His research has been funded by many funding organisations including: the Wellcome Trust; NIHR; MRC; BBSRC; BUPA Foundation; Tourettes Association of America; and Tourettes Action, and he has provided scientific advice and guidance to a wide range of governmental, industrial, academic, and charitable organisations, including the UK Ministry of Defence, Unilever, the MRC and Wellcome Trust.
+His research has been funded by many funding organisations including: the Wellcome Trust; NIHR; MRC; BBSRC; BUPA Foundation; Tourette Association of America; and Tourettes Action and he has provided scientific advice and guidance to a wide range of governmental, industrial, academic and charitable organisations including the UK Ministry of Defence, Unilever, the MRC and Wellcome Trust.
 From 2009 – 2012 Stephen was appointed ‘Distinguished Overseas Professor’ at Korea University, South Korea.
 His role was to assist in establishing a new centre for research and teaching excellence in ‘Brain and Cognitive Engineering’ at Korea University and to lead a research team investigating Brain Plasticity Mechanisms.

-Professor Georgina Jackson is a Founder and Director of Neurotherapeutics Ltd and Professor of Cognitive Neuropsychology within the School of Medicine, University of Nottingham.
+Georgina Jackson is a Founder, Director and Senior Science Officer of Neurotherapeutics Ltd and Emeritus Professor of Cognitive Neuropsychology, School of Medicine, University of Nottingham.

 She has an extensive track-record of externally funded research investigating the brain mechanisms underlying goal-directed behaviour in health and disorder.
-Her work focuses on understanding the development of cognitive control processes (often referred to as executive function) during childhood and adolescence and how these processes are affected by neurodevelopmental conditions such as Tourette syndrome.
+Her work has focused on understanding the development of cognitive control processes (often referred to as executive function) during childhood and adolescence and how these processes are affected by neurodevelopmental conditions such as Tourette Syndrome (TS).
+Over the past ten years she has focused on non-pharmacological treatments for TS publishing on the therapeutic impacts of exercise and more recently the use of median nerve stimulation.

-She has been funded by: the Wellcome Trust; MRC, BBSRC, ESRC, amongst others and has been actively involved in Tourette syndrome research for over fifteen years.
-In 2009 she was commissioned by UK charity Tourettes Action, with funding from the Big-Lottery Fund, to examine the psycho-social experiences of young people with Tourette syndrome and she co-authored a Healthcare Technology Association report on the clinical effectiveness and patients perspectives on treatments for TS.
-Georgina has previously served as General Secretary of the British Neuropsychological Society and is currently a member of the Board of Trustees of Tourettes Action.
+She has been funded by the Wellcome Trust, MRC, BBSRC, ESRC, NIHR amongst others and has been actively involved in Tourette Syndrome research for over twenty years.
+In 2009 she was commissioned by UK charity Tourettes Action, with funding from the Big-Lottery Fund, to examine the psycho-social experiences of young people with Tourette Syndrome and she co-authored a Healthcare Technology Association report on the clinical effectiveness and patients perspectives on treatments for TS.
+Georgina has previously served as General Secretary of the British Neuropsychological Society and a member of the Board of Trustees of Tourettes Action (2014-2023).

 Ian Rhodes